macielthiago89/swaglabs/README.md

 ## Tela do Inventário

-- Clicar no botão para abrir a aba do menu.
+- Clicar no botão para abrir a aba do menu.✅
 - Clicar no botão para fechar a aba do menu.
 - Clicar no botão "Remove item".
 - Acessar a tela "All Items".